samsepoil1211/Vicidial-scratch-install/README.md

 # VICIDIAL INSTALLATION SCRIPTS (Default is Eastern Time Zone US)
 # Centos, Rocky and AlmaLinux Vicidial Install pre_requisites
-# I have created a faster auto installer for Alma and Rocky 9 that will also install the dynamic portal and the CyburPhone
+# I have created a faster auto installer for Alma and Rocky 9 that will also install the dynamic portal and the webphone

 ## Copy & Paste the part blow: